kilari-raja/CSV-anomaly-detector/README.md

-<h1>CSV-anamoly-detector </h1>
+<h1>CSV-anomaly-detector </h1>
-	A tool to detect anamolies in CSV files (especially large files)
+	A tool to detect anomalies in CSV files (especially large files)

 <h2> Description </h2>

-	This tool is handy if you are working with a large csv file wherein scanning each line for anamolies is a daunting task.
+	This tool is handy if you are working with a large csv file wherein scanning each line for anomalies is a daunting task.
 Even if the file is received from a reliable source it is always safe to verify the veracity of the file before proceeding further.

 	Each column has a title, all of which will be mentioned in the very first line of any